gallargit/Sql2SqlCloner/README.md

   * Better error handling
   * Exclude computed columns
   * Several retries to avoid errors whenever copying dependent objects
-  * No DLLs, nuget packages are used instead.
-WARNING: Do not try to update them to the latest version as that will break the application
+  * No DLLs, nuget packages are used instead

 # How to use
 Run the application, select the source and destination connections and click OK.
 It's usually a good idea copying to an empty database.